jorgebucaran/superfine/README.md

 app("Hello!")
 ```

-UltraDOM consists of a two-function API: `ultradom.h` creates a virtual DOM node and `ultradom.render` renders it into a DOM element container.
-UltraDOM nodes support [HTML attributes](https://developer.mozilla.org/en-US/docs/Web/HTML/Attributes), [SVG attributes](https://developer.mozilla.org/en-US/docs/Web/SVG/Attribute), [DOM events](https://developer.mozilla.org/en-US/docs/Web/Events), [keys](#keys) and [lifecycle events](#lifecycle-events).
+ultraDOM consists of a two-function API: `ultraDOM.h` creates virtual nodes and `ultraDOM.render` renders them into a DOM container.

+We try to do this in the least number of steps possible, by comparing the new virtual DOM against the previous one.
+This leads to high efficiency, since typically only a small percentage of nodes need to change, and changing real DOM nodes is costly compared to recalculating the virtual DOM.

 A virtual DOM is a description of what a DOM should look like using a tree of nested JavaScript objects known as virtual nodes.
 It allows us to write our application as if the entire document is rebuilt every time we render a node, while we only update the parts of the DOM that actually changed.

-We try to do this in the least number of steps possible, by comparing the new virtual DOM against the previous one.
-This leads to high efficiency, since typically only a small percentage of nodes need to change, and changing real DOM nodes is costly compared to recalculating the virtual DOM.
+ultraDOM nodes support [HTML attributes](https://developer.mozilla.org/en-US/docs/Web/HTML/Attributes), [SVG attributes](https://developer.mozilla.org/en-US/docs/Web/SVG/Attribute), [DOM events](https://developer.mozilla.org/en-US/docs/Web/Events), [keys](#keys) and [lifecycle events](#lifecycle-events).

 ### Keys